neuland/jade4j/README.md

 - [vertx-web](http://vertx.io/docs/vertx-web/js/#_jade_template_engine) jade4j for [Vert.X](http://vertx.io/)

 <a name="breaking-changes"></a>
+## Breaking Changes in 2.0.0
+- Classes are renamed to pug4j.
+- Default file extension is now .pug
+- Compiler Level has been raised to Java 8+
+- Syntax has been adapted to the most current pug version.
+(2.0.4)

 ## Breaking Changes in 1.0.0
 In Version 1.0.0 we added a lot of features of JadeJs 1.11.
 There are also some Breaking Changes:
 - Instead of 'id = 5' you must use '- var id = 5'